mohit2978/MERN-stack/Namaste React/Ep-9 optimising the app/Notes/0000notes.md

                 element:<Suspense fallback={<h1>hi fallback</h1>}><Grocery/></Suspense>
             },
 ```
-In fallback you can give shimmer UI!!
+In fallback you can give shimmer UI!! or anything you want to display till page is loaded!!